azsk/DevOpsKit/Contributing.md

 # Contributing to DevOps Kit

-Welcome, and thank you for showing interest in contributing to Secure DevOps Kit!
+Welcome, and thank you for showing interest in contributing to Secure DevOps Kit for Azure!
 To get an overview of Secure DevOps Kit you can refer to our [documentation repository]( https://github.com/azsk/DevOpsKit-docs.).
 The goal of this document is to provide a high-level overview of how you can get involved in contribution.

 ## Table of Content
  * [Code of Conduct](/CONTRIBUTING.md#code-of-conduct)